UnionOfUKUnicyclists/unionofukunicyclists.github.io/_posts/2015-03-18-Transition-to-Jekyll-and-GitHubPages.md

   could pull in.
 This would be really cool because it means that there is **ONE DEFINITIVE LIST** that everyone can use.

-* I'd like to add a Google Map's (or OpenStreet Map) widget showing the location of the clubs.
+* I'd like to add a Google Maps (or OpenStreet Map) widget showing the location of the clubs.
 I think this is a much better way to visualise the data we have.

 ### Modernise the design